Partial projection: working with incomplete feature sets

 |

-The component space stays identical throughout, so downstream analytics, classifiers, or control charts continue to work with no re-training.
+The component space stays identical throughout, so downstream analytics, classifiers, or control charts can continue to use the same score columns without retraining the projector.

 Session info